0xSojalSec/HACKING-LLM/README.md

 > **Note**: The multi-page scraping feature is currently in beta.
 While functional, you may encounter occasional issues or unexpected behavior.
 We appreciate your feedback and patience as we continue to improve this feature.

-CyberScraper 2077 now supports multi-page scraping, allowing you to extract data from multiple pages of a website in one go.
+HACKING-LLM now supports multi-page scraping, allowing you to extract data from multiple pages of a website in one go.
 This feature is perfect for scraping paginated content, search results, or any site with data spread across multiple pages.

 ### How to Use Multi-Page Scraping